MingxuanGu/Game-Development-of-Mitosis-Detection/README.md

 # Game-Development-of-Mitosis-Detection

-(It is a topic for the seminar "Medical image processing" in my study matrix)
+(It is a topic for the seminar "Advanced Algorithms in Medical Image Processing" in my study matrix)

 Introduction: